sile-typesetter/sile/README.md

 * ./configure ; make install

+(If you are running SILE from git, first run `bootstrap.sh` and then configure and make.
+I don't guarantee that SILE will work from the repository, although it probably ought to.)

 This will place the SILE libraries and executable in a sensible location.

 Now try `sile examples/test.sil`.